wisemantransports-ux/retail-assist/README.md

 ## 👨‍💻 About

-Built by Samuel Marketplace team using Next.js, Supabase, and OpenAI.
+Built by Retail Pro team using Next.js, Supabase, and OpenAI.

 **Vision:** Empower small businesses to automate customer engagement with AI, without technical expertise.